kyr0/sample-jstestdriver-jasmine-phantomjs-integration/README.md

 - jsTestDriver (automated test execution, server-side/multi-browser)
 - PhantomJS for server-side automated test execution (you can add more cross-browser test instances)
 - Source code and tests specs get auto-loaded using require.js (in LocalSpecRunner.html AND also in jsTestDriver mode)
+- e.g. any other browser like Chrome, IE, Firefox, Safari, Opera to test your code automatically using jsTestDriver

 It generates XML output that can be used in Jenkins to generate and show test result and code coverage reports.
-Implemented in simple, dedicated shell scripts for a better readability.
+Implemented using simple, dedicated shell scripts for a better readability.

 ### Requirements
 - JRE 1.6 -> http://www.oracle.com/technetwork/java/javase/downloads/index.html -> Used to run jsTestDriver